 Hotjar is the processor of data that a website may collect about you.
 We store this data for the website owner to access through Hotjar’s behavior analytics software.
 We do not access it for our own needs and will never harvest or sell this data, ever.

 As a user of a website that is using Hotjar you have the right to view and delete information collected about you.
-More information about our Visitor Lookup feature can be found here.
+More information about our User Lookup feature can be found here.

 What types of Cookies does Hotjar use?
 What do they do?

 In order to process data about your visit to a website, Hotjar stores first-party cookies on your browser.
 Cookies are either set by the Hotjar script, or by visiting the Hotjar website.
 These cookies have different purposes and also have different lifespans.
 More details about Hotjar and Cookies can be found here.